 Across over 400 podcast conversations, I have learned more from experts outside the investment field than I have from my many discussions with CIOs.
 I always pick up a nugget or two discussing the investment process, but in truth, our community already knows most of what matters within the field.
 It’s the interdisciplinary education outside of investing that allows us to identify new sources of return.

-After publishing a book earlier this year to share some of these concepts, I heard repeatedly from leaders in asset management that there’s a gap in training investment professionals on the skills necessary to lead and deliver incremental returns.
+After publishing a book in 2021 to share some of these concepts, I heard repeatedly from leaders in asset management that there’s a gap in training investment professionals on the skills necessary to lead and deliver incremental returns.

 So, we decided to do something about it.